 An ELV that is not depolluted or is partially depolluted is hazardous waste.
 You must follow the guidance on how to deal with hazardous waste.

-When an undepolluted ELV is transported you must fill in a consignment note.
+When an undepolluted ELV is transported you must fill in a consignment note unless it is an end of life private vehicle.
 See guidance on how to complete a consignment note.

 End of life private vehicles